kataw/kataw/test/__snapshot__/parser/expressions/object-literal/invalid-obj-lit-mixed.md

 ✖ Dot property must be an identifier - start: 401, end: 402
 ✖ ',' expected - start: 404, end: 407
 ✖ Did you forgot a ']' to match the `[` token? - start: 404, end: 407
-✖ ',' expected - start: 404, end: 407
+✖ Arrow parameters can only contain a binding pattern or an identifier - start: 391, end: 407 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 390, end: 407 ✖ Arrow parameters can only contain a binding pattern or an identifier - start: 389, end: 407 ✖ ',' expected - start: 404, end: 407
 ✖ ',' expected - start: 404, end: 407
 ✖ The left hand side of the arrow is not destructible  - start: 404, end: 407